ni/niveristand-custom-device-handbook/docs/Implement_the_Custom_Device.md

 Since we implemented the filter as a property, we will call the AES-201 API in the **Start** case.
 If the operator wants to toggle the filter, they must reconfigure the device in System Explorer.

 After configuring the hardware, we will request an A/D sample.
-For this custom device, the read data from hardware case will be useful for this operation.
+For this custom device, the *Read Data from HW* case will be useful for this operation.

 ![](images/Read_data_from_HW.JPG)